ItzLevvie/windows-insider/wip/flight-hub/index.md

 > "*" denotes that the update went out to only a subset of Windows Insiders in the Release Preview ring which means not everyone in the Release Preview ring will see the update.

 **19H2 in the Slow ring:**

+As of 10/16/2019 - the Slow ring will no longer be updated with new 19H2 builds.

 | Build | Slow |
 |-------|------|